wagnerjfr/localhost-chat-socket/README.md

-# Local host chat using Sockets :keyboard: :speech_balloon:
+# Localhost chat using Sockets :keyboard: :speech_balloon:
 A simple localhost chat with 3 clients and 1 server using Sockets

 ### 1. Clone and build the projet